isomerpages/imh-ac/pages/Ongoing Research Projects.md

 description: ""
 ---
 <h2>Compiled List of Ongoing Research Projects</h2>
+<p>The Autism Collaborative’s promotion of external research projects does
+not imply endorsement or representation of those organisations or their work.</p>
-<p>Please contact the respective organizations for more information about
+<p>Please contact the respective organisations for more information about
 their research programs.</p>
 <table style="minWidth: 75px">
 <colgroup>